 Regardless of whether you participate with a dental plan, it is always important to maintain accurate and complete dental records.
 The claims for treatment submitted to a payer should match the information in the patient’s record.
 All claims should be signed and dated.
 For more information on keeping good records, check out Managing Patients | Treatment Recommendations Documentation/Patient Records and Managing Finances | Risk Management and Fraud Prevention.

 Patients may think of dental benefits in the same way they do medical insurance.
 Medical care can be very expensive and insurance is necessary for most patients to afford even routine care.
 However, routine preventive dental care is not as expensive and insurance is not required.
 Instead, patients receive a benefit that helps them pay for the care they need.
-Help your patients understand what dental “insurance” means through the Why doesn’t my insurance pay for this? brochure, and feel free to provide them with the ADA’s free patient resource: Your Guide to Finding and Paying for Dental Care.
+Help your patients understand what dental “insurance” means through the Why doesn’t my insurance pay for this? brochure, and feel free to provide them with the ADA’s Mouth Healthy patient resource: Dental Benefits: Paying for Dental Care.

 An unwanted contract?

 At some point you may wish to re-negotiate a contract.
 Use Strategies for an Unwanted Contract from the ADA to help you with this situation.
 Contracts can be terminated.
 Your contract will usually stipulate a specific process to terminate a relationship with the payer you are contracted with.
 The carrier may require a specific notice period along with other requirements.
 Be sure to read and comply with all requirements when terminating your contracted participating status.

 More questions?
 Try looking through the ADA's new landing page on Dental Insurance.
 From here you can review resources through the Third Party Payer Concierge, as well as Dental Insurance Claims Frequently Asked Questions and our Third Party Issues Checker.